 - 2.1 Recommendation No 20 of the Final Report indicates that in response to the letter from the Presidency, the Member States will transmit to the Council information on the actions and measures taken or planned in response to recommendations addressed to them in that report as well as in the countries' reports by mid-2011.
 The outcome could then be passed on to the Council by means of a Presidency report to be submitted by the end of 2011, containing, where appropriate, recommendations either general in nature or addressed to specific Member States. - 2.2.
-Only 18 Member States (BE/BG/CZ/DE/DK/EE/ES/ FR/LV/LU/HU/NL/AT/PL/ PT/SI/FI/SE) responded to the Presidency letter requesting updated information with regard to recommendations, and only seven of them (AT/DE/DK/PL/SI/FI) covered the actions taken on the recommendations included in the Final Report. - 2.3.
-Despite the limited amount of information, the Presidency felt it appropriate to prepare the report in accordance with recommendation No 20 of the Final Report.
+23 Member States (BE/BG/CZ/DE/DK/EE/ES/FR/LV/LT/LU/HU/NL/AT/PL/ PT/SI/FI/SE/IE/RO/SK/IT) responded to the Presidency letter requesting updated information with regard to recommendations, and only eight of them (AT/DE/DK/LT/PL/SI/FI/FR) covered the actions taken on the recommendations included in the Final Report. - 2.3.
+Some of the Member States were late in sending in their replies, thereby rendering a detailed analysis more difficult.
+Despite the limited amount of information available when preparing the report, the Presidency felt it appropriate to prepare it in accordance with recommendation No 20 of the Final Report.
 However, bearing in mind that the report may not reflect the whole picture of Member States' compliance with the recommendations, the Presidency refrains from including any recommendations therein.
 The nature of the report is, therefore, purely descriptive.
 It does not aim to evaluate the level or accuracy of Member States' implementation of recommendations. - 2.4.
 The Presidency report covers information on Member States' actions on the recommendations both of the Final Report and of individual country reports.
 It also refers to the reports prepared so far by the European Commission.
 Moreover, it quotes some statistical data collected in the form of the Member States' replies to the questionnaire on quantitative information on the practical operation of EAW, which may illustrate the actual scale of selected problems as well as some current trends.
 It is worth mentioning that the European Commission is going to prepare the report on possible modifications to the existing quantitative EAW questionnaire.